Consumer medicine information

 You should not breastfeed during treatment and for at least one month after your last dose.

-You will also receive premedication (paracetamol and an antihistamine) prior to the first four infusions of BAVENCIO, and prior to further infusions of BAVENCIO if your doctors believes this is necessary.
+Prior to the first four infusions of BAVENCIO, you will be given paracetamol and an antihistamine.
+For subsequent infusions, these medicines will only be given if your doctor believe this is necessary.
 These premedications are given to help minimise potential reactions to the BAVENCIO infusion.

 How much to use

-BAVENCIO has to be diluted with 0.9% or 0.45% saline solution before use.
-More than one vial is required to obtain the required dose.
+• BAVENCIO has to be diluted with 0.9% or 0.45% saline solution before use.

 Keep all appointments with your doctor so that your progress can be checked.
 Your doctor may do blood tests or other laboratory tests from time to time to prevent unwanted side effects during your treatment with BAVENCIO.

-If you become pregnant while you are treated with BAVENCIO, tell your doctor immediately.
+• Become pregnant while you are being treated with BAVENCIO

 Be aware of important symptoms of inflammation.
 BAVENCIO acts on your immune system and may cause inflammation in parts of your body.
 Inflammation may cause serious damage to your body and some inflammatory conditions may be life-threatening and need treatment or withdrawal of BAVENCIO.